 Here’s a money tip that goes a long way and covers a lot of ground.
 Your credit score can impact many parts of your life, in the present and the future.
 In the here and now, it affects your spending power on your credit card.
 As for the bigger picture, it can play a part in everything from finding a new job to buying a car or your first home.

 It may be easier said than done, but, to stay in the good books, it helps to have a solid spending plan.
 Get to know your monthly incomings and outgoings.
 That way, if you’re using a credit card to build up your score, you always know what you can afford and when you can pay it off.
 By paying off your credit card every month, it’s easier to avoid any credit hurdles with your future plans.

 As with most things in life, building a good relationship with your money goes a long way.
 And that’s exactly what money mindfulness is – it’s all about uncoupling those negative connotations we’ve built up around money over the years and reforming that relationship into something positive.
 This isn't just about tackling money worries in the here and now – by adopting money mindfulness, you can set yourself up for years of positive money habits.

-We actually wrote a whole blog about this here, but for a quick win, start by building money into your daily routine.
+We actually have lots of tips on money mindfulness, but for a quick win, start by building money into your daily routine.
 Pick a time that works for you, whether that’s first thing when you wake up or Thursdays after work.
 Use that regular, dedicated time slot to get to know your money – check your total balance across your accounts, take a look at your spending patterns or set yourself some monthly budgets.
 You can do all of these for free with Yolt.

 5. Look into home and contents insurance